 Dealers submit customer credit applications electronically through our online system.
 In addition, our customers are able to submit their own credit applications for pre-approval directly through our website.
 If our requirements are met, an application received from a dealer is approved automatically.
+If our requirements are not met, the customer will receive instructions to contact a dealer.
 Our system is programmed to review application information for purchase policy and legal compliance.
-Applications that are not automatically approved are routed to credit buyers located in our service centers, who will evaluate and make purchase decisions within the framework of our purchase policy and legal requirements.
+In the United States, applications submitted by a dealer that are not automatically approved are routed to credit buyers located in our service centers, who will evaluate and make purchase decisions within the framework of our purchase policy and legal requirements.
+In Canada, applications that are not automatically approved are routed to a dealer to confirm further requirements with the credit buyers located in our service centers, who will evaluate and make purchase decisions within the framework of our purchase policy and legal requirements.

 We utilize our proprietary credit scoring system to evaluate the credit risk of applicants.
 Factors used by our credit scoring system to develop a customer's credit grade include the term of the contract, the loan-to-value or lease capitalized cost-to-value ratios, the customer's debt ratios, and credit bureau attributes, number of trade lines, utilization ratio, and number of credit inquiries.
-We utilize different scorecards depending on the type of product we finance, and we regularly review and analyze our consumer-financing portfolio to ensure the effectiveness of our underwriting guidelines, purchasing criteria and scorecard predictability of our customers' credit worthiness.
+We utilize different scorecards depending on the type of product we finance, and we regularly review and analyze our consumer financing portfolio to ensure the effectiveness of our underwriting guidelines, purchasing criteria and scorecard predictability of our customers' credit worthiness.